sssunsha/todo-list/README.md

 5. enhance every week, month task analysis and report

-6. implement regular task and notification for daily work
+6. implement regular task and notification for daily work (partly done, have added alarm service)

-7. think about how to refresh page during service data has updated
+7. sync alarm config data to SOC, and init everytime re-start the todo-list app